wp-plugins/woocommerce-product-faqs/README.txt

 This plugin requires WooCommerce (and will not activate until WooCommerce is active).

 It extends WooCommerce to allow visitors to ask questions about specific products, get answers, and view other threads.

+View the "Installation" tab of this page for detailed usage instructions.

 The submission of FAQs fights spam in one of two ways, with the admin being able to pick between: